molgenis/NGS_DNA/docs/ngs-protocols.md

 	-targetQcList targetQcList.txt
 ```
 ### Step 12b: XHMM
-The XHMM software suite was written to call copy number variation (CNV) from next-generation sequencing projects, where exome capture was used (or targeted sequencing, more generally)
+The XHMM software suite was written to call copy number variation (CNV) from next-generation sequencing projects, where exome capture was used (or targeted sequencing, more generally).
 This protocol contains all the steps described here http://atgu.mgh.harvard.edu/xhmm/tutorial.shtml

 **Toolname:** XHMM